Tom Tykwer: 2006–2015

 Tykwer was approached by French producers to film a short contribution to Paris, je t'aime (2006), a film composed of 20 short films by many famous directors depicting love in Paris.
 Tykwer shot the 10-minute short film, True, with Natalie Portman and Melchior Beslon.
 He shot the film quickly with almost no pre-production.
 The result, Tykwer later said, "symbolises an entire life for me, in just ten minutes."

 Tykwer shot the film Pink Children (2012) together with 4 German directors about their mentor Rosa von Praunheim.

 Tykwer's next film was Perfume: The Story of a Murderer (2006), an adaptation of the novel Perfume by the German novelist Patrick Süskind.
 It was filmed in the Spanish cities of Figueras, Girona and Barcelona.
 Tykwer later made his Hollywood debut with the big-budgeted 2009 conspiracy thriller The International, starring Clive Owen and Naomi Watts, which was shot in several locations ranging from Berlin, Milan, New York City, and Istanbul.
 The film received a lukewarm reception from the public and critics alike.

 2016–present

 Tykwer directed 2016's A Hologram for the King, starring Tom Hanks and Sarita Choudhury, based on a novel by American novelist Dave Eggers.
 In 2017, Tykwer co-created the television series Babylon Berlin, directing and writing the screenplay; set in 1920s Berlin, the series comprised 16 episodes in its first two seasons.
 A third season premiered in 2020.
 Later on, in 2023, the fifth season has been announced.
+The entire fifth and final season premiered on 10 September 2026. on the ARD Mediathek.

 In 2018, Tykwer headed the 68th Berlinale.

 In December 2024, it was announced that Tykwer's upcoming film The Light (Das Licht), starring Lars Eidinger and Nicolette Krebitz, would open the 75th Berlinale on 13 February 2025.